 To successfully defend against a speeding ticket in Queens, you’ll need to do some digging.
 We’ll make sure the radar gun, patrol car, and any other relevant equipment were calibrated correctly and regularly maintained.
 We’ll also ensure that the ticketing officers aren’t behind on any training of any kind and see if they have a history of cases being thrown out.

-We can also provide further tools and contacts you might otherwise not think to have, as well as a well-prepared defense that clearly demonstrates why you aren’t guilty.
+Our lawyer can also provide further tools and contacts you might otherwise not think to have, as well as a well-prepared defense that clearly demonstrates why you aren’t guilty.
 For example, a lawyer will have a better idea of the evidence to gather and present to make a point about your case.
 We may also use the context of the situation, such as speeding to avoid a collision, to get your case dismissed.

 We’ll even make sure the speedometers in the patrol vehicle and your car were working.
 The point is that we’ll do whatever we can to protect you from the costs and penalties you’re facing.